European-XFEL/EXtra-data/docs/cli.rst

    Add mock timestamps if missing in the original meta-data.

+These two options above - appended module sources and dummy timestamps - are required if streamed data shall be provided to OnDA.

 .. option:: -z <type>, --socket-type <type>

    The ZMQ socket type to use, one of ``PUB``, ``PUSH`` or ``REP``.